alexbevi/redmine_dropbox_attachments/README.md

 Big thanks to [Alexander Nickel](https://github.com/mralexandernickel) for the initial implementation of the project folder hierarchy.

 ## Notes

+Ruby 1.9+ is required in order for this plugin to work properly.
+Using Ruby 1.8.7 will result in

+    NoMethodError (undefined method `<=>' for :root:Symbol)

+when trying to delete an object (File, Issue, Document ... etc) that has an attachment.

 ### Issues Upgrading from v2.0.0